-September Is Sports Eye Safety Month in Plano!
+September Is Sports Eye Safety Month in East Plano!

 Ocular sports trauma is among the leading causes of permanent vision loss in North America.
 Tens of thousands of people get treated for sports-related eye injuries a year, with the most common injuries occurring during water sports and basketball.
 Infections, corneal abrasions, eye socket fractures, and detached retinas are just a few of the typical cases eye doctors encounter on a regular basis.